zeruniverse/Password-Manager/README.md

 ![Environment](https://img.shields.io/badge/MySQL-required-ff69b4.svg)
 **'master' branch is a dev-branch, please download stable version from [Release](https://github.com/zeruniverse/Password-Manager/releases) in order to use.**

 Benjamin has started the [PwChromeExtension](https://github.com/BenjaminHae/PwChromeExtension) project, which provides a Chrome and Firefox extension for Password-Manager.
-This project is currently **under active development** a quite stable beta [has been released](https://github.com/BenjaminHae/PwChromeExtension/releases/tag/v0.2.0-beta).
+This project is currently **under active development** and a quite stable beta [has been released](https://github.com/BenjaminHae/PwChromeExtension/releases/tag/v0.2.0-beta).

 ##Version
 v9.11